DALI+Magnuson Pitch FAQ

 Please be prepared to provide: Your SSN, check distribution if not incorporated and the information for each of those checks, a W9 if incorporated, and your international status.

-The form will be shut down promptly at 11:59 AM (noon, February 6).
+The form will be shut down promptly at the deadline time which will be stated in all campus emails and posters advertising the Pitch.
 Any applications in progress will not be accepted.
 We highly suggest applying earlier to avoid any last minute issues.

 If selected, it is important to be aware of the following information.

-DEN Funding- You may only receive funding from one program per term in addition to other individual program requirements.
-The order of DEN's seed funding programs is:
+Magnuson Center Funding - You may only receive funding from one program per term in addition to other individual program requirements.
+The order of Magnuson Center’s seed funding programs is:

 Dartmouth Entrepreneurs Forum

 Once you receive funding from one program you may not go backward to apply or receive funding from an earlier funding program.
-For example, you may not receive a DEN Founder Grant then participate in The Pitch.
+For example, you may not receive a Magnuson Center Founder Grant then participate in The Pitch.

-You must submit all necessary information and paperwork within one month of the date of The Pitch event to claim your prize or any and all money will be forfeited.
+You must submit all necessary information and paperwork within one month of the date of The Pitch event to claim your prize or any and all funding will be forfeited.

-If you win, DALI provides 1 term of collaboration (approx $7500 value), with the option of continuing the project for an additional term if the project is going well and scheduling availability.
+If you win, DALI provides 1 term of collaboration (an $8000 grant to fund a team of students to work on tech and design), with the option of continuing the project for an additional term if the project is going well and scheduling availability.
 DALI is a tech and design experiential learning program where students work in teams to discover, design, and develop technology solutions.
 In a pitch winner collaboration: DALI will help you refine your problem; hone in on a solution; design prototypes; and implement those prototypes to help your product get traction and to validate your idea.
-The lab’s main focus areas are software solutions such as: iOS apps, complex web applications, data visualizations, mobile games, IoT, digital art installations, and wearable technology.
+DALI’s main focus areas are software solutions such as: iOS apps, complex web applications, data visualizations, mobile games, IoT, digital art installations, and wearable technology.
 If your project does fit into these areas that is OK, we will try to work with you to see how else we can collaborate.

 If you win, please note the following options for receipt of funds: